CraftAcademy/cartify/README.md

   resources :products, only: [:show] end
 ```
-Note, if you don't have a controller for your products, you can use a generator to create one (some of the Cartify view templates links to the show page of your product class.
+**Note: If you don't have a controller for your products, you can use a generator to create one (some of the Cartify view templates links to the show page of your product class.**

 ```bash
 $ rails g controller products show # or whatever class you use for products